twiztedmyrtle/twiztedmyrtle.github.io/content/blog/hello-world.md

 type = "post"

 +++
 Photography is so much about perspective.
 Photos convey one aspect of the truth, but not always the entire truth or reality.
-There just may be another side to the story. <!--more--> As I have discovered this through my photography, I have fallen in love with this art even more.
+There just may be another side to the story.
+As I have discovered this through my photography, I have fallen in love with this art even more.

 I hope to share with you the inside scoop, fun travel stories, my sentiments, ask questions and challenge our thoughts in pursuit of greater understanding and truth.
 I am excited about exploring the world we live in together with you.